yesodweb/yesod-cookbook/Javascript-Options.md

 * [Montage](http://hackological.com/blog/?p=5)

+## Compile Haskell

 We are still hoping someone will figure out a satisfactory way to have strongly typed Javascript.
 Here are the options:

-## Compile Haskell

 * [Fay, Haskell code translated to JS](http://fay-lang.org/).
 Upside: produces a small amount of understandable javascript.
 Downside: only a subset of Haskell is supported.
 * [UHC js compiler](http://www.haskell.org/haskellwiki/The_JavaScript_Problem#UHC).
 Downsides: alpha, not completely integrated with cabal, not GHC.
 * [ghcjs](https://github.com/pedromartins/ghcjs) - [example Yesod app](https://github.com/hamishmack/yesod-slides) - directly compile ghc core to javascript.
 Downside: produces large amounts of javascript.

-## Alternative experimental Haskell compilers
+### Alternative experimental ways to compile Haskell

 * [Emscripten](https://github.com/kripken/emscripten) — compiles LLVM/Clang output to JavaScript.
 If you use features of the GHC runtime you also have to compile it, which nobody has made an effort to figure out.
 * [PNaCL](http://www.chromium.org/nativeclient/pnacl) - run native code on Google Chrome with NaCL.
 PNaCL is the next generation that will run LLVM byte code.
 Won't work on other browsers.